wimspaargaren/information-retrieval-project/Documents/idea document/ideadocument.md

 These tweets can be used for both the processing and identification of neighbourhoods and direct display on the user interface as illustration.

 The tweets are processed to determine which topics are discussed.
-Relevant (i.e. mathing with a sport related word list) tweets are used to classify neighbourhoods.
+Relevant (i.e. matching with a sport related word list) tweets are used to classify neighbourhoods.
 This is done with the CNN- and/or kNN-algorithms.
 The clusters are also used in the user interface.

 This user interface is being used to display the neighbourhoods, some characteristics of the neighbourhoods and some tweets for illustration.
 This interface is displayed using Mapbox.
 The different stakeholders might get different features (which also enables for a price differentiation), but the basics are the same.
 The most extensive version of the interface is shown here.
 Variants for different stakeholders will not be distinguished currently.